-- Overview of univariate and multivariate interpolation
+- Overview of univariate and multivariate

+- interpolation

 - Interpolating a 1-d function

 - Piecewise polynomial interpolation

 - Piecewise linear interpolation in N dimensions

 - Interpolation over a 2-d grid

 - 2d splines

-Module 7 Numerical Solution of Ordinary and Partial Differential Equations (ODE/PDE)
+Module 6 Numerical Solution of Ordinary and Partial Differential Equations (ODE/PDE)

 This module introduces modern finite difference (FDM) schemes that approximate the solution of time-dependent partial differential equations, in particular, parabolic PDEs.
+It prepares the way for work on computational finance that we discuss in Module 7.